Immunization (finance): Immunization in practice

 An immunization strategy is designed so that as interest rates change, interest-rate risk and reinvestment risk will offset each other.
-However, as Dr. Frank Fabozzi points out, the Macauley duration metric and immunization theory are based on the assumption that any shifts in the yield curve during the planning period will be parallel, i.e. equal at each point in the term structure of interest rates.
+However, as Dr. Frank Fabozzi points out, the Macaulay duration metric and immunization theory are based on the assumption that any shifts in the yield curve during the planning period will be parallel, i.e. equal at each point in the term structure of interest rates.
 But when a non-parallel shift in the yield curve occurs, there is a risk that the portfolio will not be immunized even if its duration matches the liability duration.
 Immunization risk can be quantified so that a portfolio that minimizes this risk can be constructed.

 A principal component analysis of changes along the U.S. Government Treasury yield curve reveals that more than 90% of yield curve shifts are parallel shifts, followed by a smaller percentage of slope shifts and a small percentage of curvature shifts.
 Using that knowledge, an immunized portfolio can be created by creating long positions with durations at the long and short end of the curve, and a matching short position with a duration in the middle of the curve.
 These positions protect against parallel shifts and slope changes, in exchange for exposure to curvature changes.

 Immunization can be done in a portfolio of a single asset type, such as government bonds, by creating long and short positions along the yield curve.
 It is usually possible to immunize a portfolio against the most prevalent risk factors.